jbehley/SuMa/README.md

 Mapping of 3d laser range data from a rotating laser range scanner, e.g., the Velodyne HDL-64E.
 For representing the map, we use surfels that enables fast rendering of the map for point-to-plane ICP.

+## Publication

+If you use our implementation in your academic work, please cite the corresponding paper:

+J. Behley, C. Stachnis. *Efficient Surfel-Based SLAM using 3D Laser Range Data in Urban Environments*, Proc. of Robotics: Science and Systems (RSS), 2018.

+The BibTeX entry for the paper is:

+			@inproceedings{behley2018rss,
+					author = {Jens Behley and Cyrill Stachniss}, title  = {Efficient Surfel-Based SLAM using 3D Laser Range Data in Urban Environments}, booktitle = {Proc.~of Robotics: Science and Systems~(RSS)}, year = {2018}
+			}

 ##  Dependencies